ppreshant/plate-reader-plotting/README.md

 # plate-reader-plotting/basic_plots
-Automated analysis, plotting of fluorescences/OD from **single-read/static** plate reader excel files.
+Automated analysis, plotting of fluorescences/OD from **single-read/static** and **kinetic** plate reader excel **.xlsx** files.

-_Tested on Tecan Spark and Infinite M1000 plate readers, other files would need minor code modifications_
+_Static read tested on excel files output by Tecan Spark and Infinite M1000 plate readers only, other files would need minor code modifications_
+_Kinetic read tested on Tecan Spark only_

-## Processing workflow
+## Processing workflow : Static reads

 1. Takes plate reader output excel file (`.xlsx`)
    - The excel file should be annotated with **sample names** and any other parameters such as **inducer concentrations** (if any) next to the OD data table (see example excel files).
 See below for other kinds of data plots